tdgrant1/denss/README.md

 ```
 Step  Chi2      Rg      Support Volume
 ----- --------- ------- --------------
- 2259  1.31e+00  20.34        62196
+ 2259  1.31e+00  14.34        42135
 ```
 Where `Step` represents the number of iterations so far, `Chi2` is the fit of the calculated scattering of the map to the experimental data, `Rg` is the radius of gyration calculated directly from the electron density map, and `Support Volume` is the volume of the support region.

-Electron density maps are written in Xplor ASCII text format.
+Electron density maps are written in Xplor ASCII text format and CCP4/MRC format (credit Andrew Bruno).
 These files can be opened directly in some visualization programs such as [Chimera](http://www.rbvi.ucsf.edu/chimera/) and [PyMOL](https://www.pymol.org).
 In particular, the PyMOL "volume" function is well suited for displaying these maps with density information displayed as varying color and opacity.